anyscale/madewithml.github.io/docs/courses/mlops/pipelines.md

 ### Compute

 Once we have validated our data, we're ready to compute features.
 We have a wide variety of Operators to choose from depending on the tools we're using for compute (ex.
 [Python](https://airflow.apache.org/docs/apache-airflow/stable/_api/airflow/operators/python/index.html#airflow.operators.python.PythonOperator){target="_blank"}, [Spark](https://airflow.apache.org/docs/apache-airflow-providers-apache-spark/stable/operators.html){:target="_blank"}, [DBT](https://github.com/gocardless/airflow-dbt){:target="_blank"}, etc.).
-And of course we can easily scale all of this by running on a managed cluster platform (AWS' [EMR](https://aws.amazon.com/emr/){:target="_blank"}, Google Cloud's [Dataproc](https://cloud.google.com/dataproc){:target="_blank"}, on-prem hardware, etc.).
+And of course we can easily scale all of this by running on a managed cluster platform (AWS [EMR](https://aws.amazon.com/emr/){:target="_blank"}, Google Cloud's [Dataproc](https://cloud.google.com/dataproc){:target="_blank"}, on-prem hardware, etc.).
 For our task, we'll just need a PythonOperator to execute our feature engineering CLI command:

 ```python linenums="1"
 # Compute features